Key Points

 What is Continuous Data?

 Continuous data describes information that can take virtually any value.
-This includes things like height, weight or any kind of numerical measurement.
+This includes things like height, weight, or any kind of numerical measurement.
 The type of information that produces continuous data is often likely to change with time as well.

 The Benefits of Continuous Data

 Continuous data is a basic format for the type of information that companies use every single day.
-Accuracy is the primary benefit for this type of statistical information.
+Accuracy is the primary benefit of this type of statistical information.
 It’s the standard format for quantifying and understanding the implications of the information itself.

 How to Create Continuous Data